Why grad school?

 Graduate degrees open doors and are sought-after assets in the labour market.
 An increasing number of employers are hiring employees with master’s degrees for positions previously only requiring a bachelor degree.
 The Canadian Association for Graduate Studies (CAGS) notes that graduate degrees are a valuable asset for a growing number of jobs.

 Not surprisingly, Statistics Canada confirms the clearest benefit of a graduate education: higher employment rates are associated with higher levels of education.
 Master’s degree holders earn a larger premium over those with a bachelor’s degree.
 Labour market outcomes show that master and doctorate graduates are the most likely to obtain a job they had hoped for after graduation.
+Moreover, higher levels of education are associated with better health, more giving back to society, and general happiness overall.

 There are other advantages to completing a graduate degree that you might not have considered: